netxms/netxms-doc/admin/visualisation.rst

 **DCI image properties**
-   * Data source - DCI witch data will be taken to process picture display rules
+   * Data source - DCI which data will be taken to process picture display rules
    * Column - required only for table DCI
    * Instance - required only for table DCI
    * Default image - image that will be displayed if no rule is applicable on current value